-Recent opera engagements include Zerlina (Don Giovanni) at Royal Opera House, Susanna (The Marriage of Figaro) with English National Opera, Gretel (Hänsel und Gretel) and Marzelline (Fidelio) at Bayerische Staatsoper, title role in La Calisto with Ivor Bolton and Teatro Real Madrid, Sophie (Der Rosenkavalier) with Glyndebourne Festival Opera and Welsh National Opera, Pamina (Die Zauberflöte) with Garsington Opera, Gilda (Rigoletto), Vixen Sharp Ears (Cunning Little Vixen), Gretel (Hänsel und Gretel), Cleopatra (Giulio Cesare in Egitto), Susanna (Le Nozze di Figaro), Pamina (Die Zauberflöte) and Romilda (Xerxes) with Oper Frankfurt.
+Recent opera engagements include Zerlina (Don Giovanni) at Royal Opera House, Susanna (The Marriage of Figaro) with English National Opera, Gretel (Hänsel und Gretel) and Marzelline (Fidelio) at Bayerische Staatsoper, title role in La Calisto with Ivor Bolton and Teatro Real Madrid, Sophie (Der Rosenkavalier) with Glyndebourne Festival Opera and Welsh National Opera, Pamina (Die Zauberflöte) with Garsington Opera, Gilda (Rigoletto), Vixen Sharp Ears (Cunning Little Vixen), Cleopatra (Giulio Cesare in Egitto) and Romilda (Xerxes) with Oper Frankfurt.

 Louise won best Young Singer at the Crictics' Circle Music Awards 2019 and International Opera Awards 2017 and represented England in the BBC Cardiff Singer of the World Competition 2017, winning the third round and the Dame Joan Sutherland Audience Prize.

-Louise is also a passionate recitalist and has performed in venues such as the Wigmore Hall, Graz Musikverein, Oper Frankfurt, Purcell Room and Queen Elizabeth Hall (Southbank Centre), Cadogan Hall, Holywell Music Room Oxford and Queen's Hall Edinburgh with pianists Gary Matthewman, Joseph Middleton and James Baillieu.
+Louise is a passionate recitalist and has performed in venues such as the Wigmore Hall, Graz Musikverein, Oper Frankfurt, Juan March Foundation, Life Victoria Barcelona, Purcell Room and Queen Elizabeth Hall (Southbank Centre), Cadogan Hall, Holywell Music Room Oxford and Queen's Hall Edinburgh with pianists Gary Matthewman, Joseph Middleton, James Baillieu and Roger Vignoles.
 Her debut recital disc Through Life and Love, a programme of Strauss Songs with pianist Joseph Middleton, was recorded with Orchid Classics and released in July 2017.
-Her disc Lines Written during a Sleepless Night: The Russian Connection also with Joseph Middleton was recorded with Chandos and released in January 2020.
+Her disc Lines Written during a Sleepless Night: The Russian Connection also with Joseph Middleton was recorded with Chandos Records and released in January 2020.

 Louise won the inaugural British Young Soloists' Competition at the Wigmore Hall in 2015, the 2014 Glyndebourne Festival Opera John Christie Award and the 2013 Glyndebourne on Tour Donald Albert Anderson Award.
 Also in 2013, Louise won second prize in Kathleen Ferrier Award and an INDEPENDENT OPERA fellowship and became a Classical Opera Associate Artist.
 Other prizes include first prize and a Miriam Licette Award in the 2012 Maggie Teyte French Song Competition, and numerous prizes at the Royal College of Music including the 2013 Tagore Gold Medal awarded every year to two graduating students for outstanding representation of the RCM.
 Louise is a 2013 Samling Scholar and a Britten-Pears young artist almuni.